 - Put the chicken pieces in the air fryer basket with the skin side down in a single layer.
 Don't overcrowd the basket and don't stack the chicken.

 - Set the air fryer at 370 degrees F for 18 minutes.
 After it is done cooking use an instant read thermometer to check that the internal temperature has reached 165 degrees F. If not cook the chicken for another 2-3 minutes and check again.

 - Once the chicken is at 165 degrees F flip the pieces over and brush them with barbecue sauce.

 - Set the air fryer at 350 degrees F and cook for another 2-3 minutes to caramelize the sauce and coat the chicken.

 If you add the barbecue sauce too early it will burn in the air fryer.

-If you prefer you can use 1 1/2 Tablespoons of a premixed barbecue spice rub to coat the chicken.
+If you prefer you can use 1 1/2 Tablespoons of a premixed barbecue spice rub like my homemade dry rub to coat the chicken.

 You can use this recipe with chicken breasts.
 Bone in breasts will require more cooking time and boneless breasts will take about the same amount of cooking time.
 To be sure always use a thermometer to check the internal temperature of the chicken.